jsh58/Genrich/README.md

   -w  <int>        Keep unpaired alns, lengths changed to <int>
   -x               Keep unpaired alns, lengths changed to paired avg
 ```
-* `-y`: unpaired alignments will be kept, just as they appear in the SAM/BAM
+* `-y`: unpaired alignments are kept, just as they appear in the SAM/BAM
-* `-w <int>`: unpaired alignments will be kept, with their lengths changed to the given value (from their 5' ends)
+* `-w <int>`: unpaired alignments are kept, with their lengths changed to the given value (from their 5' ends)
-* `-x`: unpaired alignments will be kept, with their lengths changed to the average length of fragments inferred from properly paired alignments (excluding those aligning to skipped chromosomes [`-e`])
+* `-x`: unpaired alignments are kept, with their lengths changed to the average length of fragments inferred from properly paired alignments (excluding those aligning to skipped chromosomes [`-e`])

 <figure>
   <img src="figures/figure2.png" alt="Alignment analysis" width="700">